Taos, New Mexico, USA travel guide

 Day 1

-Arrival in Taos: Mesa Views and Pueblo Echoes
+Arrival in Taos: Mesa Views and Pueblo Whispers

 Activities

-1:00 PM·Arrive in Taos, check into your accommodation, and take a moment to settle in and soak up the unique high-desert atmosphere.
+1:00 PM·Arrive in Taos and check into your accommodation, taking a moment to settle in and absorb the unique high-desert atmosphere.

 Why Visit